BOOPESH-foxy/BOOPESH-fitzroy/README.md

 -       *DATABASE(postgreSQL,MySQL)
 -       *DOCKER
 -       *tkinter(gui)
-- 💞️ I’m looking to collaborate on ....
-- 📫 How to reach me boopesh.mc@gmail.com
+- 📫 reach me - boopesh.mc@gmail.com

 <!---
 BOOPESH-foxy/BOOPESH-foxy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.